16043417/16043417.github.io/_recipes/recipe5.markdown

 # Tteokbokki

-Tteok-bokki or stir-fried rice cakes is a popular Korean food made from small-sized garae-tteok called tteokmyeon or commonly tteok-bokki-tteok.
-Eomuk, boiled eggs, and scallions are some of the most commonly added ingredients.
+Tteok-bokki or stir-fried rice cakes is a popular Korean food made from small-sized _garae-tteok_ called _tteokmyeon_ or commonly _tteok-bokki-tteok_. _Eomuk_, boiled eggs, and scallions are some of the most commonly added ingredients.

 <!--more-->